 - Key school policies are available on the school website www.heatherside-inf.hants.sch.uk.
 All other policies are available from the school office.
-These policies evidence the school's commitment to the principles outlined in this policy and the public sector equality duty. - Minutes of governor meetings are available in school. - The school discusses the importance of equality issues in everyday school life e.g. through assemblies, Personal, Social and Health Education. - There is a robust tracking system for pupil data in school and progress is monitored for all children termly.
-Targeted interventions are set up where necessary.
+These policies evidence the school's commitment to the principles outlined in this policy and the public sector equality duty. - Minutes of governor meetings are available as requested through the school office. - The school discusses the importance of equality issues in everyday school life e.g. through assemblies, books and Personal, Social and Health Education. - There is a robust tracking system for pupil data in school, including group data to identify any groups at risk.
+Progress is monitored for all children termly through data collection and pupil progress meetings to discuss any concerns.
+Targeted interventions are delivered for identified children as needed.